ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 list_merge
   Is a string, its possible values are ``replace`` (default), ``keep``, ``append``, ``prepend``, ``append_rp`` or ``prepend_rp``.
-  It modifies the behaviour of ``combine`` when the hashes to merge contain arrays/lists.
+  It modifies the behavior of ``combine`` when the hashes to merge contain arrays/lists.

 .. code-block:: yaml